MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxRestoreRequest.md

 Use the New-MailboxRestoreRequest cmdlet to restore a soft-deleted or disconnected mailbox.
 This cmdlet starts the process of moving content from the soft-deleted mailbox, disabled mailbox, or any mailbox in a recovery database into a connected primary or archive mailbox.

-The properties used to find disconnected mailboxes and restore a mailbox are different in Exchange server and Exchange Online.
+The properties used to find disconnected mailboxes and restore a mailbox are different in Exchange Server and Exchange Online.
 For more information about Exchange Online, see [Restore an inative mailbox](https://docs.microsoft.com/microsoft-365/compliance/restore-an-inactive-mailbox).

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).